April 15th, 2021 · 5 min read

-Continuous employee growth and development strategies
+Continuous employee development examples and tactics

-Provide attainable opportunities for ongoing development
+Provide attainable opportunities for ongoing employee development

 Equipping employees with the knowledge and expertise they need from the start gives them confidence and a sense of belonging at your company.

 In a recent survey, research showed that 96 percent of business leaders agreed that workforce education programs are integral to driving long-term business growth.
 Investing in a workforce education program can provide your employees with the continuous learning and development opportunities they need, while also supporting your greater company objectives.

 Having an employee development plan that has tangible steps will help build a qualified internal pipeline of talent.
 Plus, the opportunity for upward mobility is a significant motivator for employees.

 Show your employees that you recognize their hard work and appreciate their contributions.
 This can look like increased responsibilities, higher wages, accolades or a promotion.

 Emphasize soft skills and cross-functional collaboration as opportunities for further development

 De-emphasize competition and instead facilitate emotional intelligence, empathy and curiosity.
 This way, employees strive for group excellence rather than strictly personal achievement.

 Time management and leadership skills are equally as important as technical knowledge.
-Cultivated soft skills are key to improved productivity and performance — as well as potential for advancement.
+Cultivated soft skills are key to improved productivity and performance — as well as the potential for advancement.

 Better connection between employees at different levels and departments helps to facilitate an individual sense of importance and effectiveness and makes employees identify with and care more about your company.

 Encourage personal development outside of work

 Provide employees with the support and flexibility they need to pursue higher education, certifications or other educational means of self-improvement and skill-building.

-Reducing stress and having the ability “leave work at work” helps employees to perform better when they are on the job.
+Reducing stress and having the ability to “leave work at work” helps employees to perform better when they are on the job.
 If it’s feasible, seek out general wellness benefits that help support employees during difficult times and can help them to find a healthy balance between work and personal life.

 Provide continuous feedback, reviews and resources to drive employee growth

 Have regular performance reviews and meetings to give constructive feedback, check in on progress and offer praise.
 Be sure to ask employees what resources they need to reach their goals and offer those resources freely.

 Certain tactics, such as onboarding or promotions, can only be employed during specific milestones.
 This means it’s important to leverage a combination of one-time and ongoing development techniques throughout an employee’s career journey to offer a truly holistic experience.

-Positive impact of continuous employee development
+The business benefits of continuous development

-When your employees are continuously focused on skill-building and professional growth, your business is able to build a strong leadership pipeline.
-This means that you can make internal promotions more easily, and fill unexpected gaps or new roles without having to recruit new talent.
+When your employees are continuously focused on skill-building and professional growth, your business is able to build a strong leadership pipeline for succession planning.
+This means you can make internal promotions more easily and fill unexpected gaps or new roles without having to recruit new talent.